 Particularly poignant given the timing.
 The expectations for the Canucks were definitely not being met.

-Green departs in his fifth season running the bench in Vancouver for the Canucks.
+Green departs in his fifth season running the bench for the Vancouver Canucks.
 His club made the playoffs once, in the “bubble” in 2020, and he leaves with a current season record of 8-15-and-2.